sudeepdino008/zettelkasten/c1db7f2e.md

 This is called `Equity`.
 - If company has *n* number of shares, then the share value is `Equity/n`.
 If someone was offering shares less than this value, we might buy it, if offered more, we might sell it.

+### Compounding in Stocks
+- The interest you earn in bank accounts is compounding interest, where the interest that you earned at the end of the year or quarter goes back into calculating the interest earned for next period.
+At 2.75% average, it would take 26 years for the money to double.
+- Stocks don't give compound interest, stock value go up and down over the years, but if you take the average, S&P for example has grown by 8-9% every year.

 ## Bonds
 - part *lender* to the company
 - You are providing debt to the company.